 For example, a school teacher, Majdi Shweiki, asserted that "the majority of the Arabs in Jerusalem would prefer to continue living under Israeli rule."
 A lawyer thought it possible the authorities would widely revoke the Israeli ID card in response to the attack.
 Some, like Hisham Shkirat, fear even worse consequences "This attack has caused huge damage to the Arabs in Jerusalem.
 I'm very worried when I hear some people in Israel talk about expelling Arabs from the city in response to the attack."

 June 23, 2008 update: As part of the "Allophilia Project," Todd L. Pittinsky, Jennifer J. Ratcliff, and Laura A. Maruskin of the Harvard Kennedy School, conducted an opinion survey, "Coexistence in Israel: A National Study," that confirms how much the Arabs of Israel wish to remain part of that country.
-Conducted in Hebrew and Arabic, including 448 adult Arab citizens of Israel, it found that 76.9 percent of the Arab citizens answered positively the question, "I would prefer to live in the State of Israel than in any other country in the world."
+Conducted in Hebrew and Arabic, including 448 adult Arab citizens of Israel, it found that 76.9 percent of the Arab citizens answered positively and 21.9 negatively to the question, "I would prefer to live in the State of Israel than in any other country in the world."
 Of this number, 48.8 percent agreed and 28.1 percent tended to agree.
 On the other side, 13.8 percent disagreed and 8.1 percent tended to disagree.

 Aug.
 5, 2008 update: Beirut's Daily Star ran an eye-catching editorial today, "Hamas and Fatah are a bigger threat to the Palestinians than Israel," and it is worth quoting at length: